 Lithuania is unique among the Baltic states for having not just eastern crossings with Belarus but western crossings with Russia to its Kaliningrad oblast exclave on the Baltic Sea.
-The first crossing is at Šumskas, with Ganevo opposite in Belarus.
-This dual track continues on both sides of the border all the way from Vilnius to Minsk.
+The first crossing is at Sumskas, with Ganevo opposite in Belarus.
+This

+These logistically relevant railway lines are likely to be operationally critical only when paired by nearby highways along which Russian forces can advance.
+The emphasis here is not on mere roads, but rather on true highways.
+The existing Baltic highway network influences the operational relevance of the Baltic rail network.
+In this context, the Narva-Tallinn E20 highway in Estonia runs virtually parallel to the railway, usually at no great distance.
+The main exception to this is around Tapa, where the railway detours southdual track continues on both sides of the border all the way from Vilnius to Minsk.
 South of Vilnius, a single track crosses at Šalčininkai across the border from Byenyakoni.
 On Lithuania's southwestern border are crossings at Panemunė (Sovietsk opposite) and Kybartai (Chernyshevskoye opposite).
-The single-track railway from Kaliningrad through Panemunė splits into two branches, one heading northwest toward Lithuania's port Klaipėda and the other northeast tonotably inferior by comparison.
-The E77 highway between Pskov and Rīga crosses the southeastern corner of Estonia at a considerable distance from Koidula.
-The E263 highway which links up with the E77 near the Estonian-Russian border runs north-by-northwestward at significant distance from the railway line, joining up only when passing through Tartu, after which they split again as the highway bends further westward to head ward Mankiškiai.
+The single-track railway from Kaliningrad through Panemunė splits into two branches, one heading northwest toward Lithuania's port Klaipėda and the other northeast toward Mankiškiai.
 The line through Kybartai, connecting Kaliningrad, Kaunas, and Vilnius, is throughout its length a dual track.